freeCodeCamp/learn-bash-and-sql-by-building-a-bike-rental-shop/TUTORIAL.md

 ### 1000.1

 So if there's no bike available, the variable will be empty.
 In the script, below the `if no bikes available` comment, add an `if` condition that checks if the variable is empty.
-You can use `-z` to check if it's empty.
+Use `-z` to check if it's empty.
 Place the `send to main menu` comment in its `STATEMENTS` area.

 #### HINTS